loudar/stardust/README.md

 # How to run
-*Make sure you have node installed before you run the server.*
+*Make sure you have node installed on your system before you run the server.*

 Install node packages:
 ```